-- · financial statements of the Agents Indemnity Fund: - are in accordance with the accounts and records of the department; - comply with relevant Treasurer's Instructions; - comply with relevant accounting standards; and - present a true and fair view of the financial position of the department at the end of the financial year and the result of its operation and cash flows for the financial year. - internal controls employed by the Agents Indemnity Fund for the financial year over its financial reporting and its preparation of financial statements have been effective.
+- financial statements of the Agents Indemnity Fund: - are in accordance with the accounts and records of the fund; - comply with relevant Treasurer's Instructions; - comply with relevant accounting standards; and - present a true and fair view of the financial position of the fund at the end of the financial year and the result of its operation and cash flows for the financial year. - internal controls employed by the Agents Indemnity Fund for the financial year over its financial reporting and its preparation of financial statements have been effective.

-Dini Soulio

-Commissioner

-Consumer and Business Services
+Dini Soulio Commissioner Consumer and Business Services 3 Cotober 2023